-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Silvia Alessi/Silvia Alessi

 Makiko Sugawa is an artist, an illustrator, also of clothing.
 Because of a cancer, she lost her left leg completely, well above the knee.
-And in fact, her prosthesis must be tied to her waist with a belt.
+In fact, her prosthesis must be attached at her waist with a belt.
 She knows that clothes and fashion can have a big impact on how a woman feels about herself.
-So if a woman with a disability can be “stylish”, other girls in the same condition can follow her example.
-This conviction led her to parade on the catwalks using dr. Usui’s splendid creations. silviaalessi.com
+So if a woman with a disability can be “stylish,” other girls in the same condition can follow her example. silviaalessi.com

 Silvia Alessi/Silvia Alessi

 I’m terribly shy by nature, so a camera works for me as a kind of shield — a way to protect myself from the subject, as if the lens functions to insulate my insecurities.
 Only behind the safety of that glass do I feel comfortable focusing my gaze on another person.
-Somehow holding a camera offers a way to legitimize my presence, allowing me to interact with people in a more intimate way.
+Somehow, holding a camera offers a way to legitimize my presence, allowing me to interact with people in a more intimate way.
 The images in this series present a view of each subject they hadn’t intended to reveal.
 By capturing an element of private uncertainty, a hint of elusiveness, they attempt to tell something about the subject through the trace of an expression or the tail end of a gesture, explorations into my conviction that the way one holds one’s body can reveal as much about a person as the representation of an unambiguous gaze. juliefowellsphotographs.com

 Rica Rosa